zhangleiniu/zhangleiniu.github.io/content/authors/admin/_index.md

 website: "leizhang.phd"
 ---

 Lei Zhang is an Assistant Professor of Computer Science at Northern Illinois University, currently focusing on algorithmic reasoning using graphs neural networks.
+For students interested in my research, please explore the opportunities to work with me.
+If you are interested in my courses, please preview the course syllabi.

 {{% callout note %}}
 Join us at [**SIAM MDS 24'**](https://meetings.siam.org/sess/dsp_programsess.cfm?SESSIONCODE=80791) and [**CIKM 24'**](https://cikm2024.org/tutorials/) for our tutorial on **Unifying Spectral and Spatial Graph Neural Network**